A Word About Using

 WHICH BRINGS US BACK TO SEEKING GRANTS.

 I tell you this not to discourage you, but to keep you from wasting time and raising false hopes.
-Information on how to obtain grants is available -- but not on the Web.
+Information on how to obtain grants is available -- but usually not on the Web.
 The few grants I found were mostly small-dollar grants to local organizations, e.g., within the grantor's city or county.
 The rest were mainly U.S. government grants for specific military scientific research.

 Every non-military grant I found on the Web specifically excluded religous organizations.
 None of the grants I found could be applied to an organization's operating expenses.